-I plan to keep blogging similarly to how I do right now, posting new recipes and/or life posts about once per week.
+I plan to keep blogging similarly to how I do right now and posting whenever I’m able.
 Blogging is a creative outlet for me and something I love (and have done for almost 4 years now!!), so I don’t plan to stop.

 I’m guessing I’ll eat similarly to the way I do now, with making a big batch of a recipe or two for the week, and I’ll keep sharing those simple recipes wth you.
 I’m sure I’ll also rely on a lot of my easy staple meals like sweet potatoes, veggie omelets, and lentil pasta.

 I know eating healthy and being active makes me feel really good, so that’ll continue to be a priority for sure, and I’ll share if/how that looks different starting next year.

 And I’m excited about having my own KITCHEN after living in a dorm for 4 years!
 Having a kitchen and a real dishwasher will make blogging so much easier.
 Fingers crossed I can find an apartment or house with great natural light after this year’s dark dorm room.